COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #figure(
   image("Images/AllProjectiles.png", width: 90%),
-  caption: [Image showing the 3 types of projectiles (zoomed in) side by side with the left being the bullet, the middle one being the drone and the left one being the beam.]
+  caption: [Image showing the 3 types of projectiles side by side with the left being the bullet, the middle one being the drone and the left one being the beam.]
 )

 By identifying the different threats, you can devise specific strategies that will help the Protagonist deal with the threats individually and avoid the jaws of death.